Ran Ben-Shimon

 As a footballer, he has played as a center-back.

 Early and personal life

 Ben-Shimon was born and raised in Petah Tikva, Israel, to a Jewish family.
-His older brother Asi Ben-Shimon is also a former footballer, with whom Ben-Shimon have used to play along for Maccabi Petah Tikva.
+His older brother, Asi Ben-Shimon, is also a former footballer, with whom Ben-Shimon used to play along, for Maccabi Petah Tikva.

 Club career

 In 1987, Ben-Shimon began his professional career in Israeli club Maccabi Petah Tikva's senior side, where he played until the 1994–95 season, winning two Toto Cup Artzit trophies (the Israeli second division back then) and on his last season he won the Toto Cup Leumit (then the first division), after a 2–1 victory against Maccabi Tel Aviv, scoring the second goal for Maccabi Petah Tikva in an accurate free kick.

 Avram Grant, who managed Hapoel Haifa was interested in Ben-Shimon in order the strengthening their defense.
 Maccabi Petah Tikva, headed by Avi Luzon were adamantly opposed.
 Robbie Shapira, the then president of Hapoel Haifa and Avi Luzon agreed on an arbitrator. of which stated that no amount can release the player from Petah Tikva.
 Haifa was hardly surprised as Luzon was the one who picked the arbitrator.
 In the end, after Hapoel Haifa lost 4–1 to Maccabi Tel Aviv in the Toto Cup, forcing Grant to look for defensive reinforcement, and Shapira agreed to buy Ben-Shimon for 450,000$.
 The amount spent was also a significant for the new era in the Israeli football, which continued to struggle against Maccabi Haifa on players such as Tal Banin and Reuven Atar, and raised the bar on prices of players and their wages significantly.

 During his stint in Hapoel Haifa, Ben-Shimon became a leader among his teammates, and then the captain in the 1999 Liga Leumit championship (the Israeli 1st division back then) season guided under Eli Guttman.
 In 2001, he won the Toto Cup with Hapoel Haifa.
 Ben-Shimon also played in Hapoel Petah Tikva in the 2001–02 season and in Bnei Yehuda Tel Aviv in the 2002–03 season before retired from active football.